ingonyama-zk/brevis-circuits/README.md

 Please see the prerequisites required in the [Icicle repo](https://github.com/ingonyama-zk/icicle/tree/dev/goicicle#prerequisites).

-If you have questions or need help, find us on [discord](https://discord.gg/Y4SkbDf2Ff)
+If you have questions or need help, you can find Ingonyama on [discord](https://discord.gg/Y4SkbDf2Ff)